floatgreen/airportweather/README.md

 ![alt text](man/figures/map.png "Map with airport")

-Below the map, you can also see a table with selected weather information as well as airport location information for selected airport.
+Below the map, you can also see a table with selected weather information as well as airport location information for the selected airport.

 ![alt text](man/figures/info.png "Information of selected airport")

 When you switch to the tab `History weather at one location`, you will see a reminder if you choose more than one location.
-The tab shows the lastest 72h temperature for an airport, so you can only choose one location.
+The tab shows the latest 72h temperature for an airport, so you can only choose one location.

 ![alt text](man/figures/history.png "Reminder for error")